USS America (CV-66): Post decommissioning service

 On 25 February 2005, a ceremony to salute America and her crew was held at the ship's pier in Philadelphia, sponsored by the USS America Carrier Veterans Association, Inc. and the America Museum Foundation, and attended by former crew members and various dignitaries.
 She departed the Inactive Ship Maintenance Facility on 19 April 2005 to conduct the aforementioned tests.
 The experiments lasted approximately four weeks.
 The Navy tested America with underwater explosives, watching from afar and through monitoring devices placed on the vessel.
 These explosions were designed to simulate underwater attacks.

-After the completion of the tests, America was sunk in a controlled scuttling on 14 May 2005 at approximately 11:30, although the sinking was not publicized until six days later.
-At the time, no warship of that size had ever been sunk, and effects were closely monitored; theoretically, the tests would reveal data about how supercarriers respond to battle damage.
+After the completion of the tests, America was sunk in a controlled scuttling on 14 May 2005 at approximately 11:30.
+The sinking was publicized six days later.
+At the time, no warship of that size had ever been sunk, and effects were closely monitored.
+Theoretically, the tests would reveal data about how supercarriers respond to battle damage.

 On 16 May 2005, Naval Sea Systems Command released the following statement:

 On 14 May at approximately 1130 am EDT, a solemn moment of silence was held as the aircraft carrier ex-America slipped quietly beneath the waves.
 The data collected during the 25 days at sea from these test events will be of great value to Navy engineers and designers to improve the design and survivability of the nation's future aircraft carrier fleet.
 The Navy provided a video of a memorial ceremony held onboard America before being scuttled, and a bronze plaque to members of the USS America Carrier Veterans Association and the America Museum Foundation.
 We thank and honor all the veterans of the USS America who lived and fought for freedom and democracy aboard this majestic vessel.